 Fire Department - The Salem Fire Department has reviewed the proposal and indicated that the proposal has a dead end that exceeds 150-feet and requires a Fire Department turnaround.
 In addition, the plans indicate street grades greater than 12% grade, which does not provide adequate Fire Department access.

-- Condition 1: Prior to final plat, Fire Department turnaround shall be provided for any dead end in excess of 150-feet. - Condition 2: No street shall exceed 12 percent grade for more than a 200-foot run or all dwellings shall contain fire sprinklers.
+Condition 1: Prior to final plat, Fire Department turnaround shall be provided for any dead end in excess of 150-feet.

+Condition 2: No street shall exceed 12 percent grade for more than a 200-foot run or all dwellings shall contain fire sprinklers.

-Public Works Department - The City of Salem Public Works Department, Development Services Section, reviewed the proposal and has provided comments included in full as Attachment D.
+Public Works Department - The City of Salem Public Works Department, Development Services Section, reviewed the proposal and has provided comments included in full in the Planning Administrator's decision.

-7. Neighborhood Association Comments and Public Comments
+4. Neighborhood Association Comments and Public Comments